tylert/tylert.github.io/source/radio/phone_goop.md

 # Install Other Apps

-1. Use Browser, visit <https://f-droid.org>, download and install F-Droid app after allowing Browser to access files and media on this device and allow install unknown apps permission.
+1. Use Browser, visit <https://f-droid.org>, download F-Droid app after allowing Browser to access files and media on this device and allow install unknown apps permission.
 1. Use Files, complete the installation of F-Droid.
 1. Use Files, delete the downloaded copy of the F-Droid app.
 1. Use F-Droid, install the following apps after allowing F-Droid to install apps from unknown sources:
-    * FFUpdater Firefox downloader
+    * FFUpdater Thunderbird/Firefox downloader
-    * Termux phone unsuckifier (termux, termux-api)
+    * Termux phone productivity enhancer (termux, termux-api)
 1. Use FFUpdater, allow access to files and media and allow install apps from unknown sources, hit + to install:
+    * Thunderbird Mail email client
     * Firefox Browser web browser

-    * Thunderbird Mail email client
-1. Remove all the junk from your home screen and move your icons around as desired.
+It is very likely that you will also desire/need some apps from
+<https://fossify.org/apps> as well.
+Fossify Calendar might be a good choice.

+# Thunderbird

+Fill in the settings you obtained from your email admin/provider and override the default settings for the app as follows:

+    General Settings:
+      Display:
+        Animation:  Disable Use gaudy visual effects
+        Show stars:  Off
+        Show correspondent names:  Off
+        Show contact pictures:  Off
+        Visible message actions: Delete, Move
+    Account Settings:
+      Fetching mail:
+        Local folder size:  all messages
+        Fetch messages up to:  any size (no limit)
+        Advanced:
+          Max folders to check with push:  1000 folders Sending mail:
+        Message Format:  Plain Text (remove images and formatting)
+      Notifications:
+        New mail notifications:  On
+        Vibration:  Enabled, Vibration pattern = Default pattern, Repeat vibration 2 Notification light:  Account colour

 # Firefox